Regions

 Learn how to list, choose, and configure deployment regions in Andasy.

-Regions represent the geographic locations where Andasy runs your applications.
+Regions are the geographic locations where Andasy runs your application.
+Region selection affects latency, data residency, and availability.

 andasy regions list

-This prints the list of region codes (for example kgl, fsn, etc.) and their descriptions.
+This command prints region codes (for example, kgl, cdg) and descriptions.

-• Region information returned by the API for an existing app
+• App region data returned by the API

 Configuring Regions in andasy.hcl